aws-samples/eks-workshop/content/statefulset/testmysql.md

 INSERT INTO test.messages VALUES ('hello, from mysql-client');
 EOF

-If you don't see a command prompt, try pressing enter.
 ```
-Run the following to test if slaves (mysql-read) received the data.
+Run the following to test slaves (mysql-read) received the data.
 ```
 kubectl run mysql-client --image=mysql:5.7 -it --rm --restart=Never --\
   mysql -h mysql-read -e "SELECT * FROM test.messages"
 ```
-This should display an output like this.
+The output should look like this.
 ```
 +--------------------------+
 | message                  |